 At night, your body can store glycogen, meaning that it’s possible to wake up and train in the morning before you’ve eaten and still have enough energy to get through a workout, but that is a theoretical scenario.
 Most of us, especially when we’re training hard and not eating a ton, will burn through glycogen recovering from the prior day’s activities.

 Bonking is not one of those “good pain” times, but it’s inevitable that it will happen to you at some point.
-When it does, don’t try and push though.
-Instead cut your losses and get on the recovery program by eating, resting, and then reevaluating your eating schedule and/or choice of workout times.
+When it does, don’t try to push through.
+Instead, cut your losses and get on the recovery program by eating, resting, and then reevaluating your eating schedule and/or choice of workout times.

 2. When your stomach is empty